 The MSCI world equity index, which tracks shares in 45 nations, fell 0.53 point or 0.13 percent, to 407.82.

 The pan-European FTSEurofirst 300 closed down 0.2 percent at 1,348.75 points, weighed down by declines in luxury goods makers.

 Shares of LVMH finished down 1.6 percent, Kering fell 2.2 percent, and Hermes was down 0.2 percent.
 The weakness was attributed to a note from Credit Suisse analysts who downgraded the sector to "benchmark" from "overweight," citing the sector's big exposure to China and other emerging markets.

 Credit Suisse was also in the spotlight, down 0.7 percent as a U.S. Senate subcommittee alleged new misdeeds by the Swiss lender.

 The dollar rose to its highest level in two weeks against a basket of major currencies as investors sought safety on the geopolitical tensions in Russia and Ukraine.

-Gold retreated after earlier on Wednesday hitting four-month highs as the dollar advanced and the new home sales data dented bullion's safe-haven appeal.
-Spot gold earlier touched its highest level since Oct.
-30, at $1,345.35 an ounce before falling 0.9 percent while U.S. COMEX gold futures for April delivery settled down $14.70 at $1,328 an ounce.
+Gold retreated after earlier on Wednesday hitting four-month highs as the dollar firmed, but was still seen benefiting from uncertainty over China's economic policies and worries about the U.S. recovery in the short term.
+Spot gold touched its highest level since Oct.
+30, at $1,345.35 an ounce, before falling 0.9 percent at $1,327.56.10.